learningequality/sample-channels/channels/ricecooker_channel/README.md

 Use case
 --------
   - Best interface for working with Kolibri Studio
   - Many examples available to imitate.
-See all the repositires that start with `sushi-chef-`... on [github](https://github.com/learningequality/).
+See the repos that start with `sushi-chef-`... on [github](https://github.com/learningequality/).